Jason237/RPSLS/README.md

 5. Scissors

 In this expanded list, each gesture is defeated by the following *two* options, and defeats the preceding two.

-Since the Spock gesture is known to be notoriously difficult for some people to perform, some players may be disadvantaged while playing this variant.
-The fingers must be moved quickly into the final position from a closed fist, which means that many people will not be able to use Spock, thus cutting down their options.